 Where to Stay in Cagliari - Our Top Picks

 Boutique Hotel Villa Fanny

 Hotel Villa Fanny is a four-star boutique hotel in Cagliari, just a short distance from the beautiful Poetto beach and the city center.
-You will also find the National Archaeological Museum and Bastione di Saint Remy nearby while Cagliari University ensures the population in this particular part of the city is notably young.
-Hotel Villa Fanny offers many amenities and facilities for guests to enjoy and the villa hosts several events throughout the year, including concerts, live music, readings and other small events.
-After spending a day of exploring Cagliari, the hotel tearoom is an excellent place for guests to unwind and outside, there is also a spacious garden with comfortable seating area which has impressive views.
-Featuring a total of eighteen guest rooms, Hotel Villa Fanny is quite small in size, but there is excellent attention to detail regarding the interior.
-For example, each room is spacious, elegant and airy but some rooms have a decorative fireplace for a warm and comfortable stay during the winter.
-Aside from a flat-screen TV and Wi-Fi, the rooms are also equipped with a spacious private bathroom consisting of a walk-in shower, hair dryer, towel heater and complimentary toiletries.
-For a more pleasurable stay, guests can book one of the luxurious suites that are in the form of split-level apartments.
+You will also find the National Archaeological Museum and Bastione di Saint Remy nearby, while Cagliari University ensures the population in this particular part of the city is notably young.
+Hotel Villa Fanny offers many amenities and facilities for guests to enjoy, and the villa hosts several events throughout the year, including concerts, live music, readings, and other small events.
+After spending a day exploring Cagliari, the hotel tearoom is an excellent place for guests to unwind outside.
+There is also a spacious garden with a comfortable seating area with impressive views.
+Featuring eighteen guest rooms, Hotel Villa Fanny is relatively small, but there is excellent attention to detail regarding the interior.
+For example, each room is spacious, elegant, and airy, but some rooms have a decorative fireplace for a warm and comfortable stay during the winter.
+Aside from a flat-screen TV and Wi-Fi, the rooms are also equipped with a spacious private bathroom with a walk-in shower, hair dryer, towel heater, and complimentary toiletries.
+For a more pleasurable stay, guests can book one of the luxurious suites in the form of split-level apartments.